AngelFP/VisualPIC/README.md

             self.axisData["z"] = yourZAxisData (nummpy array)
         file_content.close()
 	```
+	* Note: The data for each axis has to be an array with n elements, where n is the size of the field matrix in that direction.

   4. DetermineFieldDimension(self, file_content).
     * Function: reads and stores in `self.internalName` the name under which the field is saved in the hdf5 file.